svlc/theater-setup/README.rst

 Features
 ========
-* easy to use for a common computer users
+* easy-to-use for an ordinary computer user
 * clickable redirecting of sound output between a computer and a TV
 * clickable turning of TV connection on/off
 * automatic subtitle loading
-* manageable using remote controller
+* manageable by using remote controllers

 Typical use case
 ================
-You have a ``Linux``-based computer connected to a TV and you need to setup a simple environment that can be used by people without an IT background.
+You have a ``Linux``-based computer connected to a TV and you need to setup a simple environment that can be used also by a people without an IT background.

-These common users may then redirect a video output to the TV screen by mouse clicking only and use a remote controller/keypad to control it from a distance.

 Description
 -----------